Skip to main content

 Group therapy offers a supportive space to connect with others facing similar challenges, reducing isolation and building encouragement.
 Led by our clinicians, small groups of students generally meet weekly to explore shared concerns.
 Groups often focus on specific experiences, identities, or symptoms and can be a meaningful form of treatment.
 Each semester, we offer a variety of therapy groups to meet diverse needs.
 Visit our make an appointment page to learn how to schedule an initial consultation.

-Fall 2025 Group Offerings
+Group Therapy Offerings

-Table of groups
+Table of group therapy options

 Grief Support Group